apple logo

 Next Gen iPhone XI S Plus May Feature a 6.5″ OLED Display

-This year Apple iPhone X was the first Apple phone with an OLED based display and arguably one of the best-looking displays ever made.
-The display was made by Samsung and by looking at the positive market response it may adopt OLED based displays for its own devices, especially its foldable display smartphone.
+This year, the Apple iPhone X was the first iPhone with an OLED-based display and arguably one of the best-looking displays ever made.
+Samsung made the display, and by looking at the positive market response, it may adopt OLED-based displays for its own devices, especially its foldable display smartphone.

-The rumours are back and new details of the next year’s iPhones have started to surface.
-Some weeks before KGI Securities analyst Ming-Chi Kuo claimed that one of the 2018 models of iPhones might come with a 6.5-inch screen.
+The rumors are back, and new details of the following year’s iPhones have surfaced.
+Some weeks before, KGI Securities analyst Ming-Chi Kuo claimed that one of the 2018 models of iPhones might come with a 6.5-inch screen.
 Chuljoong Kim of Jefferies & Co said: “Although supplies are still tight for Apple’s (AAPL) iPhone X, it’s not too soon to start thinking about 2020”.
-He mentions that Apple’s next smartphone will be called “iPhone XI,” in an “S” version, with three sizes, which will be having a massive 6.5-inch display.
+He mentions that Apple’s next smartphone will be called “iPhone XI,” in an “S” version, with three sizes, with a massive 6.5-inch display.

 Phone XI S Plus specs